LeaPapadopoulos/meet/README.md

-Feature: Show/hide event details

-As a user,
-I should be able to show/hide an event's details
-So that I can view or hide the information I need.

-Scenario: Expand and collapse event details

-    Given I am on the events page
-    And an event element is collapsed by default
-    When I click on the event element
-    Then the event details should be visible
-    And the event element should be expanded

-    When I click on the event element again
-    Then the event details should be hidden
-    And the event element should be collapsed

-Feature: Specify number of events

-As a user,
-I should be able to specify the number of events I want to see So that I can control the amount of information I see on the page.

-Scenario: Change number of events

-    Given I am on the events page
-    And the default number of events is 32
-    When I specify that I want to see 50 events
-    Then the page should reload
-    And I should see 50 events on the page
-    And there should be a way to go to the next page of events

-    When I specify that I want to see 10 events
-    Then the page should reload
-    And I should see 10 events on the page
-    And there should be a way to go to the next page of events

-Feature: Use the app when offline

-As a user,
-I should be able to use the app when offline
-So that I can continue to access cached data and stay productive.

-Scenario: Show cached data and display error message when offline

-    Given I have used the app before and have some data cached And I have no internet connection
-    When I open the app
-    Then the app should show me the cached data
-    And there should be a message indicating that I'm offline

-    When I try to change the settings (e.g. city or time range) And I'm still offline
-    Then the app should display an error message saying I need to be online to make changes

-Feature: Data visualisation

-    As a user,
-    I should be able to view a chart with the number of upcoming events in each city So that I can easily identify the most active cities and plan my schedule accordingly.

-Scenario: Show a chart with the number of upcoming events in each city

-    Given I am on the homepage of the app
-    When I select the "Upcoming Events" option from the menu Then the app should display a chart with the number of upcoming events in each city And the chart should show the number of events for at least the top 10 cities by default

-    Given I am viewing the chart of the upcoming events When I hover over a data point on the chart
-    Then the app should display the city name and the number of events in a tooltip

-    Given I am viewing the chart of the upcoming events When I click on a data point on the chart
-    Then the app should take me to the list of events for that city And the list should be sorted by the event date and time, with the nearest events appearing first.
+# Feature 1: Filter events by city

+**`As a user`,<br>
+`I should be able to` filter events by city<br>
+`So that` I can see the list of events that take place in that city**

+- Scenario 1: When user hasn’t searched for a city, show upcoming events from all cities
+  - `Given` user hasn’t searched for any city
+  - `When` the user opens the app
+  - `Then` the user should see a list of all upcoming events
+- Scenario 2: User should see a list of suggestions when they search for a city
+  - `Given` the main page is open
+  - `When` user starts typing in the city textbox
+  - `Then` the user should see a list of cities (suggestions) that match what they’ve typed
+- Scenario 3: User can select a city from the suggested list.
+  - `Given` the user was typing “Berlin” in the city textbox
+  - `And` the list of suggested cities is showing
+  - `When` the user selects a city (e.g., “Berlin, Germany”) from the list
+  - `Then` their city should be changed to that city (i.e., “Berlin, Germany”)
+  - `And` the user should receive a list of upcoming events in that city

+# Feature 2: Show/hide event details

+**`As a user`,<br>
+`I should be able to` show/hide an event's details<br>
+`So that` I can view or hide the information I need.**

+- Scenario 1: An event element is collapsed by default
+  - `Given` The app is opened
+  - `When` Events are displayed
+  - `Then` Events details are collapsed by default
+- Scenario 2: User can expand an event to see its details
+  - `Given` The app is opened
+  - `And` an event details is collapsed by default
+  - `When` I click on the event's "show details" button
+  - `Then` the event details should be visible
+  - `And` and the "show details" button text will be changed to "hide details"
+- Scenario 3: User can collapse an event to hide its details
+  - `Given` The app is opened
+  - `And` an event details is visible
+  - `When` I click on the event's "hide details" button
+  - `Then` the event details should be collapsed
+  - `And` and the "hide details" button text will be changed to "show details"

+# Feature 3: Specify number of events

+**`As a user`,<br>
+`I should be able to` specify the number of events I want to see<br>
+`So that` I can control the amount of information I see on the page**

+- Scenario 1: When user hasn’t specified a number, 32 is the default number
+  - `Given` user wants to specify a number of event
+  - `When`  user hasn’t specify a number
+  - `Then` the default 32 number should be selected
+- Scenario 2: User can change the number of events they want to see
+  - `Given` the main page is open
+  - `When` user changes number of events
+  - `Then` the user should see the number of events selected

+# Feature 4: Use the app when offline

+**`As a user`,<br>
+`I should be able to` use the app when offline<br>
+`So that` I can continue to access cached data and stay productive.**

+- Scenario 1: Show cached data when there’s no internet connection
+  - `Given` I have used the app before and have some data cached
+  - `When` I have no internet connection
+  - `Then` the app should show me the cached data
+- Scenario 2: Show error when user changes the settings (city, time range)
+  - `Given` I have used the app before and have some data cached
+  - `And` I have no internet connection
+  - `When` I try to change the settings (e.g. city or time range)
+  - `Then` the app should display an error message saying I need to be online to make changes

+# Feature 5: Data visualisation

+**`As a user`,<br>
+`I should be able to` view a chart with the number of upcoming events in each city<br>
+`So that` I can easily identify the most active cities and plan my schedule accordingly.**

+- Scenario 1:  Show a chart with the number of upcoming events in each city

+  - `Given` I am on the homepage of the app
+  - `When` I select the "Upcoming Events" option from the menu
+  - `Then` the app should display a chart with the number of upcoming events in each city